firefox-devtools/profiler/docs-user/guide-ui-tour.md

 Perhaps one of the most useful markers is the responsiveness marker—pictured here in red.
 This is collected when events are taking a long time to run inside of Firefox.
 Clicking on one of these will quickly hone in on potential problem areas and can indicate jank.

-Only certain markers are broken out and colored in the timeline.
+Only certain markers are broken out and highlighted in the timeline.
 A similar but more detailed view can be seen in the Marker Chart panel.

 ## Sharing profiles